 Thoughtfully teaching from his own sutta translations of the original discourses of the Buddha, Bhante also published Dhamma books on meditation and mental development.
 Bhante Ānanda has also been requested to offer weekly Zoom talks, and regular Sunday gatherings at the Hermitage, an opportunity, for those who are interested, to listen to the Dhamma, meditate and practice generosity by offering alms and support.

 At present, a retreat center and hermitage is on the slow bloom in the Kootenays, in accordance with the earliest teachings of the Buddha, and boundless love meditation in the spirit of Bhante Vimalaramsi’s tradition (TWIM).
 Currently situated on private land, the Heartwood Hermitage is not ideally placed for expansion.
 When a new location is found for a community-owned monastery and retreat center, the kuti will be relocated.

-Still in search of higher ordination and a good monastic community, Bhante left for Sri Lanka in November 2021.
-He finally saw his long-time aspiration fulfilled, in June 2022, and received Upasampadā (full bhikkhu ordination) in the Sri Kaliyani Yogashrama tradition (Galduwa), under his preceptor, Most Ven.
+Still in search of higher ordination and a good monastic community, Bhante left for Sri Lanka.
+He finally saw his long-time aspiration fulfilled and received Upasampadā (full bhikkhu ordination) in the Sri Kaliyani Yogashrama tradition (Galduwa), under his preceptor, Most Ven.
 Bhante Janananda Mahāthero and his achariya Ven.
 Bhante Waleboda Ñāṇananda Thero, in Thanjan Tenna, Sri Lanka.